gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 Stardew Valley Item Finder
 ===============================

+This tool extracts information about all of your items in Stardew Valley and displays it in a table.
+The table shows the item's name, location, and price.

 Instructions
 ------------

-The save file is of the form `Name_123456789`.
+Your save file is named `Name_123456789`, where `Name` is your player's name and `123456789` is a random 9-digit number.
 It can be found in the following folders.

 -   Windows: `%appdata%\StardewValley\Saves`